-The ThinCats ISA is coming soon
+The ThinCats ISA

 Frequently Asked Questions

-There is no minimum period that you have to keep your IFISA in order to qualify for the tax relief but peer to peer loans tend to be over periods from 1 to 5 years and you need to take that commitment into account when making your investment decision.
+There is no minimum period that you have to keep your IFISA in order to qualify for the tax relief but peer-to-peer loans tend to be over periods from 1 to 5 years and you need to take that commitment into account when making your investment decision.
 ThinCats operates a ‘secondary market’ to help those needing to get back to cash and at the same time providing an opportunity for those investors seeking to build a widely diversified portfolio faster.
 If you want to access your money before the end of the loan term you may sell your loan parts to other investors.
 We charge a 1% fee for selling on the secondary market.
 Not all loans are deemed suitable for sale on the secondary market for a range of reasons (such as missed payments).
 Also, due to the nature of the Secondary Market the price you will receive, and the ability to sell the loan will depend on the supply and demand at the time that you wish to sell your loan (that is, there need to be willing buyers of your loan).

 You can withdraw any un-invested cash in your account, this will normally be processed within 3 working days upon request.
 Withdrawing funds already committed to loans depends on your ability to sell those loans on the secondary market and then transferring the cash.